Survival of Patients With Down Syndrome and Congenital Heart Disease

 In first-world countries, significant left-to-right shunts in patients with DS are intervened upon within the first year of life.
 That a PDA is the most common lesion in those with ES emphasizes the need for vigilance in screening and treating DS patients.
 This large database study gives credence to this practice, which has become the standard of care in the United States.
 The conclusions that: 1) ES is detrimental to survival, and 2) early correction of significant left-to-right shunts (in those in whom biventricular repair is possible) decreases the incidence of ES, are not novel.
 In the current era, a more perplexing question is whether to proceed with a single-ventricle type palliation in a patient with DS and an unbalanced AV canal defect.
 The information reiterated in this study that the risk for ES increases with age, underscores the need to perform early palliative procedures to limit pulmonary blood flow in patients with DS and large left-to-right shunts, in whom a biventricular repair cannot be achieved.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Pulmonary Hypertension and Venous Thromboembolism, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD & Pediatrics and Interventions, CHD & Pediatrics and Quality Improvement, Pulmonary Hypertension, Interventions and Structural Heart Disease
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Pulmonary Hypertension and Venous Thromboembolism, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD and Pediatrics and Interventions, CHD and Pediatrics and Quality Improvement, Pulmonary Hypertension, Interventions and Structural Heart Disease

 Keywords: Cardiac Surgical Procedures, Cyanosis, Down Syndrome, Ductus Arteriosus, Patent, Eisenmenger Complex, Heart Defects, Congenital, Heart Septal Defects, Atrial, Hypertension, Pulmonary, Standard of Care, Survival